elij/macher-agent/README.md

 You can use `org-mode` macros for prompt templating within your `SKILL.md` files.
 This is useful for maintaining standardised version numbers, sharing common prompt snippets across multiple skills, or injecting context dynamically without duplicating text.

 `macher-agent` evaluates the `#+MACRO:` definitions and expands them in the markdown body before setting the final `gptel` system prompt.
+The macro is evaluated before each tool call.

 **Example:**
 ```markdown